Icon of a calendar

 Infrastructure Surveys

-The OSA conducted 188 archaeological and architectural projects in FY 2023, significantly contributing to the enhancement of statewide economic development.
-In addition to 76 Phase IA and Desktop evaluations, OSA staff conducted 79 Phase I surveys, recording or supplementing information on 35 archaeological sites.
-A total of 39 Phase IA and six Phase I architectural history surveys were completed.
-The FY 2023 efforts included projects in 59 different Iowa counties and served 34 different sponsors.
-Local government clients included the cities of Bondurant, Coralville, Council Bluffs, and Davenport, and the counties of Johnson, Marshall, Polk, and Union.
-State and federal agency clients included the Iowa Department of Agriculture and Land Stewardship, Iowa Department of Natural Resources, the State Historical Society of Iowa, and the US Department of Agriculture.
-Three non-profit affordable housing clients, including Cedar Valley Habitat for Humanity, Greater Des Moines Habitat for Humanity, and Matthew 25 were provided CRM compliance support.
+Excluding Iowa Department of Transportation projects discussed below, the OSA conducted 185 archaeological and architectural projects in FY 2024, significantly contributing to the enhancement of statewide economic development.
+In addition to 72 archaeological or architectural history Phase IA and Desktop evaluations, OSA staff conducted 101 Phase I archaeological surveys, recording or supplementing information on 29 archaeological sites.
+Twelve Phase I architectural history surveys were completed.
+The FY 2024 efforts included projects in 66 different Iowa counties and served 28 different sponsors.
+Local government clients included the cities of Cedar Rapids, Council Bluffs, and Glenwood, and the counties of Iowa and Cass.
+State and federal agency clients included the Iowa Department of Agriculture and Land Stewardship, Iowa Department of Natural Resources, the National Park Service, the State Historical Society of Iowa, and the US Department of Agriculture.
+Three non-profit affordable housing clients, including Cedar Valley Habitat for Humanity, Greater Des Moines Habitat for Humanity, and Vera French Housing were provided CRM compliance support.

 Iowa Department of Transportation

-FY 2023 marks 53 years of contracted services with the Iowa DOT for archaeological investigations and 34 years of historic architectural evaluations.
-A total of 134 Phase IA Cultural Resource Evaluation reports was submitted, along with eight technical reports pertaining to planning assistance, Phase IA archaeological and historic architectural reconnaissance, and Phase I intensive surveys.
-Among other efforts, the OSA assisted in planning and execution of the Iowa DOT’s Tribal Summit on Cultural Preservation and Transportation.
+FY 2024 marks 54 years of contracted services with the Iowa DOT for archaeological investigations and 35 years of historic architectural evaluations.
+A total of 144 Phase IA Cultural Resource Evaluation reports was submitted, along with seven technical reports pertaining to Phase I intensive surveys.
+In addition, the OSA completed an obsidian sourcing project for the Iowa DOT.

 Architectural History